10 Mistakes Everyone Makes When Buying Bread

 Seeing “wheat” on the packaging might suggest your loaf is packed with fibre and nutrients, but you’ll want to check the ingredient list to be sure.
-The only flour you should see listed is “whole wheat flour” or “100 per cent whole wheat flour”—other flours are often stripped of nutrition.
+The only flour you should see listed is “whole wheat flour” or “100% whole wheat flour”—other flours are often stripped of nutrition.

 Assuming “all-natural” is a good thing

 This is another common label trap, and, unfortunately, it doesn’t mean much.
 Brands can still use enriched white flour, sugar and additives in an “all-natural” product.
 Your best bet when buying bread is to look for words like “organic” and consult the ingredient list.
 Options with whole wheat flour, few ingredients and no sugar will be much healthier than the “all-natural” choice.

 Not knowing the difference between whole wheat and whole grain

 Thinking that more grains are better than one

 “Multi-grain” is another deceptive label—it means that multiple grains (think rice, corn or barley) can be included with the wheat, but none of those are guaranteed to be whole grains.
 To get the most nutritious flour, focus on the word “whole” when you’re buying bread.

 The best bread is fresh bread—but not bread that’s been kept fresh through preservatives.
 If you can, avoid bread with long ingredient lists and only buy bread with ingredients you can pronounce.

 Not looking for hidden salt

-Both our bodies and bread require salt—but sometimes brands add more to enhance flavour or act as a preservative.
+Both our bodies and bread require a bit of salt—but sometimes brands add more to enhance flavour or act as a preservative.
 To monitor your sodium intake, look for bread with less than 150mg of sodium per serving, and make other low-sodium food swaps where you can.

 Only looking in the bread aisle

-Sprouted breads like Ezekiel bread are the most nutrition-dense options, and they’re usually found in the refrigerated or freezer sections.
+Sprouted breads like Ezekiel bread (above) are the most nutrition-dense options, and they’re usually found in the refrigerated or freezer sections.
 They contain whole grains that have been germinated, which some nutritionists say are healthier, have lower gluten contents and are easier for our bodies to digest.

 Find out which foods you’re spoiling by putting in the refrigerator.